 About the Authors

-Steve Koslow is Chief Ethics and Compliance Officer for Alliance Life Insurance Company of North America.
+Steve Koslow is Chief Ethics and Compliance Officer for Allianz Life Insurance Company of North America.
 With more than 20 years of experience in the financial services industry, Steve has broad knowledge in the development of ethics and compliance programs for insurance companies.
 He has experience leading large, complex ethics and compliance organizations and is an industry innovator in the area of ethics, analytics, and risk management.

 Brad Quast is Assistant Vice President, Privacy & Information Compliance for Allianz Life.
 He is an experienced data protection officer with particular expertise within the financial services and insurance industry, and whose skills include business process improvement, information security, and IT strategy.
 In his role at Allianz Life, Brad is responsible for a number of enterprise compliance functions including Data Privacy, Cybersecurity, Data Analytics, Third Party Risk Management, Training and Communications, and Ethics.